Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 Community Tank Mates

 If otos weren’t so difficult to feed, they would truly be the best community algae eater.
-These fish may be shy, but they’re usually completely unbothered by other peaceful fish in the aquarium.
+These fish may be shy, but they’re completely unbothered by other peaceful fish in the aquarium.
 That being said, they may be more likely to hide if overly active or aggressive fish are present.

 Some of the best community aquarium tank mates for otos are: